Clendenin, West Virginia: Parks and recreation

 The Elk River Trail is a 75 mi trail from Clendenin to Gassaway, West Virginia.
 The trail features waterfalls, fishing, canoeing, and kayaking.

 Education

-Kindergarten through 12th grade students in Clendenin attend Clendenin Elementary School (PK-5), Elkview Middle School (6-8), and Herbert Hoover High School (9-12).
+Kindergarten through 12th grade students in Clendenin attend Clendenin Elementary School (PK-5), Elkview Middle School (6-8), and Herbert Hoover High School (West Virginia) (9-12).
 Only the Clendenin Elementary lies within the boundaries of the city.
-Elkview Middle School is located 7 miles from Clendenin in neighboring Elkview.
+Elkview Middle School is located 7 miles from Clendenin in neighboring Elkview, WV.
 Herbert Hoover High School was located just outside of Clendenin town limits until it was destroyed in the June 2016 floods.
 The new Herbert Hoover High School is located on Frame Road in Elkview and has an opening date of August 2023.